Pet insurance cover with Sainsbury’s Bank

 What’s not covered by pet insurance?

-While it’s important to get confirmation of what you’re covered for, it’s just as important to double check what’s not included in your policy.
+While it’s important to get confirmation of what your cat insurance or dog insurance covers, it’s just as important to double check what’s not included in your policy.

 So before you decide what cover is right for you and your pet, look at the policy documents in detail.
 Make sure you’re fully aware of all the terms, conditions, excesses, exclusions and limitations that apply.